jdansev/Space-Deck-BabylonJS/README.md

 Go to http://localhost:8080

 ### Requirements
-* A fast GPU that can handle moderately heavy WebGL content
+* A fast GPU for running WebGL
 * Patience while the textures and assets load, which might take a few minutes